-8.6 Housing Performance Indicators
+8.5 Housing Performance Indicators

 Six indicators - price and value appreciation (top orange and blue lines), total sales and bonded sales (middle green bars and brown line), change in new properties and churn (bottom red and blue lines) - are the most telling of growing, active housing property markets.
-The relationship between indicators provides clues as to what may be driving performance, what that might mean for future development potential and how it might affect or be influenced by different housing types, prices or target incomes.
+The relationship between indicators provides clues as to what may be driving performance, what that might mean for future development potential, and how it might affect or be influenced by different housing types, prices or target incomes.

 These charts compare the performance of three ownership types, namely freehold, sectional title and estate ownership.
 The market appears to be slowing down, consistent with most markets across the country.
-Despite rising average sales prices, sales spiked dramatically in 2012 and then dropped.
-Bonded sales, however, dropped from 64% of all sales in in 2008 (brown line) to 51% in 2013.
+Despite rising average sales prices, the number of sales dropped dramatically in 2009.
+Sales have incrementally grown since.
+Bonded sales, however, dropped from 66% of all sales in 2008 (brown line) to 52% in 2013.

 Housing markets are very sensitive to access to credit, so lending information will be helpful in understanding this more closely (see Lending below).
-Churn rates have steadily dropped (blue line), indicating slower turnover of existing homes over time as well.
-The spike in new properties on the deeds registry (red line) drove the increase in sales in 2010 (green bar).
+Churn rates have steadily dropped (blue line), indicating slower turnover of existing homes over time as well, except for sectional title properties.
+Change in new properties spiked in 2011, likely due to a new development in the freehold and sectional title housing markets.

-8.7 Housing Performance Indicators by Property Type
+8.6 Housing Performance Indicators by Property Type

 Different housing markets perform in different ways, including freehold (free-standing) homes and sectional title (subunits within a single property).
 The area is predominantly freehold (see Market Size below).
-There is no data in Ga-Segonyana regarding sectional title units.